EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 28

 Attorney represented Plaintiff, who sued Defendant for injuries Plaintiff sustained in a car accident.
 Prior to trial, Attorney interviewed Witness, who stated that she had observed Defendant drinking heavily hours before the accident.
 Unfortunately, on the eve of trial, Witness informed Attorney that Witness was ill and could not testify at trial.
 Attorney tried but could not obtain a continuance.
 As a result, Plaintiff’s direct case rested solely on Plaintiff’s testimony that Defendant was speeding and that Deft’s car crossed the center line and hit Plaintiff’s car.
 Defendant testified that he was driving safely in compliance with all rules and that the accident was entirely Plaintiff’s fault.
-On cross examination, Attorney asked Defendant, ” Isn’t it a fact that you were drinking prior to the accident?”
+On cross examination, Attorney asked Defendant, " Isn’t it a fact that you were drinking prior to the accident?"
 Defendant answered that he had not consumed alcoholic beverages on the day of the accident.
-In summation to the jury, Attorney states” “Ladies and gentlemen of the jury, you and I know that Defendant lied when he stated that he had not consumed alcoholic beverages on the day of the accident.
-We know that he was impaired.”
+In summation to the jury, Attorney states" “Ladies and gentlemen of the jury, you and I know that Defendant lied when he stated that he had not consumed alcoholic beverages on the day of the accident.
+We know that he was impaired."

 On which of the following grounds, if any, is Attorney subject to discipline?